techdivision/import-cli-simple/README.md

 ]
 ```

-Depending whether the commandline option `--db-id` and the specified value, the database with the given ID will
+Depending whether the commandline option `--use-db-id` and the specified value, the database with the given ID will
 be used.
-If the commandline options is **NOT** specified, the one with the  flag `"default": true` will be used.
+If the commandline options is **NOT** specified, the one with the  flag `"default": true` will be used, if
+not found, the first configured database will be use.

+If a value for the commandline option `--db-pdo-dsn` has been specified, the `--use-db-id` option will be ignored
+and the given DSN value will be used for database connection instead.
+Additionally the credentials, by using the
+`--db-username` and `--db-password` options also needs to be specified.

 ### Observers